5 Things to Look for Before Buying Your Next Home

 Natural disasters have long been enemies of homeowners, but problems are worse in some areas than others.
 In the Southwest, wildfires like the recent one in Colorado are major threats.
 The Midwest is often plagued by floods, particularly in areas near rivers.
 The Southeast sees tropical storms and hurricanes that destroy homes.
-Recovering from a disaster like one of these can be a huge ordeal, and depending on what your homeowners insurance policy covers, you may be left on your own to repair some types of damage.
+Recovering from a disaster like one of these can be a huge ordeal, and depending on what your homeowners insurance policy covers.
+Therefore, you should be prepared to file a wind damage roof insurance claim or you may be left on your own to repair some types of damage.

 Insects and Rodents and Birds, Oh My!

 Pests can quickly make a mess of a home, and we’re not just talking about the big offenders like termites.
 Rodents often make their nests in a home’s attic or walls, or under a porch.
 They can be heard scurrying around and may cause unpleasant odors to make their way into the home.
 Insects like wasps and fire ants can also make yards an unpleasant place to spend time.

 Nature isn’t the only thing you need to be concerned with in and around a home you’re considering purchasing.
 In addition, you’ll have to take a look at the people and amenities around the home.
 For example, neighbors who don’t take care of the appearance of their homes and yards drive down values for the surrounding homes.
 Close proximity to industrial sites, like power plants and landfills, can also reduce a home’s value.

 5 Tips for Homebuyers

 1. Check government records to find out if the home is in a floodplain.
 You’ll have to get a separate flood insurance policy because most homeowners insurance policies don’t cover flooding.